DmytroPI-dev/photo-portfolio/README.md

 ## Next Work

-1. Apply and smoke-test the private-original upload increment.
-2. Add Cognito group authorization for superusers and photo editors.
+1. Add Cognito group authorization for superusers and photo editors.
-3. Add S3-to-SQS image processing with Go/libvips and responsive derivatives.
+2. Add S3-to-SQS image processing with Go/libvips and responsive derivatives.
-4. Deploy public and admin builds to private S3 buckets behind CloudFront.
+3. Deploy public and admin builds to private S3 buckets behind CloudFront.
-5. Replace local frontend metadata and placeholder sources with the API and media distribution.
+4. Replace local frontend metadata and placeholder sources with the API and media distribution.

 Detailed architecture and implementation notes live in local `.codex/` files.